Madeleine Sherwood: Personal life

 Sherwood was blacklisted during the McCarthy era.
-Active in the civil rights movement, she worked with Martin Luther King Jr., in the late 1950s and 1960s and went south to join the Congress of Racial Equality (CORE).
-In 1965, Sherwood was arrested while participating in a Freedom Walk in Gadsden, Alabama, jailed, and sentenced to six months hard labor, for "[E]ndangering the Customs and Mores of the People of Alabama".
+Active in the civil rights movement, she worked with Martin Luther King Jr. in the late 1950s and 1960s and went south to join the Congress of Racial Equality (CORE).
+In May, 1963, she was arrested while participating in a Freedom Walk in Gadsden, Alabama, jailed, and sentenced to six months hard labor, for "[E]ndangering the Customs and Mores of the People of Alabama".

 During the 1980s, she received a grant from the American Film Institute as one of the first women to direct short films for that organization (along with Cicely Tyson, Joanne Woodward, and others).
 She wrote, directed and acted in her film, Good Night, Sweet Prince, which received excellent notices.

 In the 1970s, she met Gloria Steinem, Betty Friedan and other activists at the First Women’s Sexual Conference at Barnard College in New York City.
 From there, she started consciousness-raising groups and counseling workshops for Women and Incest.

 In the early 1990s, she returned to Canada and resettled in Victoria, British Columbia, and Saint-Hippolyte, Quebec.
 She had been a long-term permanent resident of the United States, but remained a Canadian citizen all her life.
 She was a member of the Society of Friends (Quakers).